el3um4s/strani-anelli-blog/_posts/2022/2022-02-03-my-january-2022-earnings/2022-02-03-my-january-2022-earnings.md

 More specifically, there are 3 articles that I want to be able to write by the end of the month:

-1. come creare un context menu con JavaScript
+1. how to create a contextual menu with JavaScript
-2. come creare un menù laterale in HTML
+2. how to create the side navigation bar using html and css
-3. come leggere file Excel con JavaScript
+3. how to read excel file in javascript

 I would also like to report my reading recommendations on a regular basis.
 A sort of list of the most interesting stories I've read on Medium and beyond.